earlgreyness/knowledge/SSL.md

     sudo systemctl reload nginx

-Create working config in `/etc/nginx/sites-available/`. nginx must listen to 80 and 443 ports.
+Create working config in `/etc/nginx/sites-available/` only for port 80. nginx must listen to 80 and 443 ports.
 Certificates and SSL-commands are missing for now.

     listen 80;
-    listen 443 ssl;
     server_name courier.dostavka.me;